 Additionally, for the musicologist and ethnomusicologist they offer a record of the period’s most popularly performed genres, instruments, singing and playing techniques, rhythmic cycles, and "makamlar" (melodic modes), information about which has been provided in the catalog listings by the UCSB Library’s Special Collections staff.

 The collection was brought together over many years by Mr. Kutay Derin Kuğay, an independent filmmaker and composer who came to California from his native Turkey in 1966, and who until recently hosted a world music radio program for KPFK in Berkeley.
 Before returning to live in Turkey, Mr. Kuğay wanted this special part of his record collection to find a home in a professional archive where both the discs and newly digitized copies of the music would be well kept and made available to the public.
-We are proud to offer you access to them through the UCSB Library catalog; research copies can be requested through the Special Collections Research Account.
+Cataloged recordings can be found in the library catalog.
+Digital copies can be requested through a Special Collections Research Account.

 -Eric Ederer, PhD